 There are other private halls available and it is worth checking out the latest apartments available on booking.com: http://www.booking.com/searchresults.html?city=-2595386&nflt=ht_id%253D201&aid=1222377&no_rooms=1&group_adults=2&room1=A%2CA

 Food & Drink: There are food and drink stalls at nearly every venue; they’re not always great quality but fill gaps between shows.
 The food at Summerhall was a little more artisan and better quality.
 We’ve had to remember to schedule time for proper meals in between shows and here is a list of places (in ascending price order) which we’ve enjoyed:

 - For something cheap and delicious, try the Mosque Kitchen (31-33 Nicholson Square).
-Delicious curries are served on disposable plates for bargain prices; the place is, rightly, a bit of an Edinburgh institution.
+Delicious curries are served on disposable plates for bargain prices, eatern at long, communal tables; the place is, rightly, a bit of an Edinburgh institution.

 - Pizza Posto (16 Nicholson Street) has a small but tasty selection of pizzas and beers.